MichaelOC05/car-dealership/README.md

 ## Stretch Goals:

     x create multiple nav bars for the different micro-services
-    - option on drop down to create new instance
+    - option on drop down to create new instance of automobile in services list
-    - give alert if unique property match on browser x phone number as tel input field and text rather than integer in the model x react index file put all promises in one array x remove errors on create sales record x service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop)
-    - update the services page to  display the new information as well as update the form x create batch file to run opening start commands on run
+    - give alert if unique property match on browser x phone number as tel input field and text rather than integer in the model x react index file put all promises in one array x remove errors on create sales record x service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop) x update the services page to  display the new information as well as update the form x create batch file to run opening start commands on run
     - do something with sub/pub potentially with a payroll service?
     - make a customer microservice